-- 4.1 Without prejudice to any other rights of the Utility Regulator under the Framework Document or the agreement, the Utility Regulator shall be under no obligation to authorise payments or any further payment(s) of the funding to the Primary Bidder if: - 4.1.1. an event of default has occurred; or - 4.1.2 the Primary Bidder is in breach of any of its obligations under the agreement (whether or not constituting an event of default); or - 4.1.3 in the opinion of the Utility Regulator there has been material and adverse change in the project which has not been approved in accordance with Section 4.5 of the Framework Document. - 4.2 In any case where: - 4.2.1 a breach by the Primary Bidder of its obligations under the Framework Document or the agreement is capable of remedy the Utility Regulator shall reinstate the making of payment of the funding.
+- 4.1 Without prejudice to any other rights of the Utility Regulator under this Agreement, the Utility Regulator shall be under no obligation to Authorise payments or any further payment(s) of the funding to the Primary Bidder if: - 4.1.1. an event of default has occurred; or - 4.1.2 the Primary Bidder is in breach of any of its obligations under this Agreement (whether or not constituting an event of default); or - 4.1.3 in the opinion of the Utility Regulator there has been material and adverse change in the project which has not been approved in accordance with Section 4.5 of the Framework Document.

-- without giving rise to concern over the future management of the Scheme and is remedied within 30 days of written notice by the Utility Regulator; and - 4.2.2 such breach is the sole reason for the exercise of the Utility Regulator's right to cease making payments of the funding to a Project;
+- 4.2 In any case where: - 4.2.1 a breach by the Primary Bidder of its obligations under this Framework Document is capable of remedy without giving rise to concern over the future management of the Scheme and is remedied within 30 days of written notice by the Utility Regulator; and - 4.2.2 such breach is the sole reason for the exercise of the Utility Regulator's right to cease making payments of the funding to a Project;